11. Parousia - The Second Coming of Jesus

 #bookofrevelation #marriage #relationshipwithgod #celebration #realization #secondcomingofjesus #parousia #wedding #hope #longing #need #preparation

-Rev 19:1–10 After the overthrow of false religion, there is a huge celebration in heaven.
+Rev 19:1–10 After the overthrow of false religion, there is a massive celebration in heaven.
 Justice has been given.
 Justice by a being that is Omniscient and True is perfect justice.

-The holiness of God is described as His beauty and likewise, the righteousness of the bride is her beauty.
-But this beauty is not her own, it has been bestowed upon her by Jesus.
+The holiness of God is described as His beauty; likewise, the bride's righteousness is her beauty.
+But this beauty is not her own; it has been bestowed upon her by Jesus.
 The sequence of events in a Jewish wedding was mentioned in a parable by Jesus.
 (Matt 25:1–13).
 The bridal party waits.
-The Groom and his party come to the house of the bride where the bride is given to the groom.
-The groom takes the bride and goes to his house/or to the location of the party where the wedding supper will take place.
+The Groom and his party come to the bride's house, where the bride is given to the groom.
+The groom takes the bride and goes to his home/or to the party's location where the wedding supper will take place.

 Blessed are those who are invited to this wedding supper.
 Truly blessed in every sense of the word.
 The whole situation and the blessedness overwhelm John so much that he has a Peter-on-the-mount-of-transfiguration moment – acting before thinking it through.
 In correcting him, the angel reminds John of the goal of all prophecy – Jesus Christ himself.